 Hua Hin doesn’t have any regular flights from Bangkok but the train makes a pleasant 4 hour trip down the coast from Bangkok’s Hualamphong Station (reservations usually required).
 The bus is a bit quicker at 3.5 hours but not nearly as enjoyable (though you can usually always find a bus that’s departing within a few hours).

 Some dismiss Phuket as too commercial and touristy, but the island is so beautiful and there is so much to do that it can make a perfect vacation for many families.
 This is one destination where planning (when to visit, where to stay, what beach to hang out at) can make a big difference as to whether your trip is a fun and enjoyable one.

-Best Time to Vist Phuket: It gets very busy on the island in December and January but the weather can make for a miserable vacation in the rainy season from May to October (the eastern coast gets hit harder than the west coast by the monsoons).
-The best months to visit are probably February through April.
+Best Time to Vist Phuket: It gets very busy on the island in December and January but the weather can make for a soggy vacation in the rainy season from May to October (though July and August can be fine months to visit as long as you’re prepared for a little rain which is usually quickly followed by sunny skies).
+The best months to visit Phuket are December through April.